nicbou/nicolasbouliane.com/content/projects/immigration-office-wait-times.md

 ---
 title: Immigration office wait times
 description: A tool that collects and displays feedback about the Landesamt für Einwanderung.
-date_created: 2024-11-30
+date_created: 2024-11-27
 project_url: https://allaboutberlin.com/guides/auslanderbehorde-wait-times
 categories:
     golden
     allaboutberlin
 ---

 I made [a tool](https://allaboutberlin.com/guides/auslanderbehorde-wait-times) that collects and displays feedback about wait times at the Berlin immigration office.
+It's on [All About Berlin](/projects/all-about-berlin) since November 2024.

 ![Tool that shows LEA wait times](/images/lea-wait-times.png)